-It’s a book called Home Cheese Making, by Ricki Carroll, and it’s this week’s DestinySurvival Pick.
+It’s all in a book called Home Cheese Making, by Ricki Carroll.
+This book is a DestinySurvival Pick.
 Even one of its reviewers says it’s better than what you can find online about cheese making.

 It’s also reviewed in the November/December 2010 issue of “Backwoods Home Magazine.”
 In fact there’s quite an article in that same issue about cheese making and how Carroll’s book was so useful.
-If the review or lengthier article were available online from the magazine’s site, I’d share an excerpt with you, but sorry, I can’t..
+If the review were available online from the magazine’s site, I’d at least share an excerpt with you.

 and 30-minute mozzarella.
 There are also recipes for sour cream, buttermilk, yogurt, and keifer.